jasonify/PreworkTodoAppCodepath/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - TODO App

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+TODO App  is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Jason Bautista